Delta (Delta Goodrem album): Singles

-The Sydney Morning Herald reported on 30 July 2007 that Goodrem has at least four singles set in stone for the album; though, Goodrem announced on Australian radio on 8 October 2008 that "it is very unlikely for anymore singles to be released from the album".

 Promotion

 Australia and Asia

 Goodrem stated that she planned to promote internationally, in areas she has never released before, such as South America.
 In 2007, she only promoted the album in her home country Australia.
 Goodrem confirmed that the album would be released in Japan along with some promotion in early 2008.

 Goodrem held a Launch Party at the Sydney Opera House on Tuesday 9 October 2007, where 400 invitation-only guests attended.
 She performed songs from the album, Including "Believe Again", "You Will Only Break My Heart", "Possessionless", "God Laughs" and "Angels in the Room".
 On 26 October Goodrem performed several songs from the new album on the morning television show Sunrise.
 Delta performed "In This Life" live on Dancing with the Stars on 9 October 2007.
 Goodrem also attended the ARIA Awards of 2007 to present an award.

 The cover of the album was shot by Chris Colls, who also did a photoshoot with Goodrem for the Australian version of Cosmopolitan in 2007.
 The album cover has been criticised for its similarity to a magazine cover and "smouldering sexiness".